chinobing/chaqi_navi/README.md

 # chaqi.net

 This navigation website was initially designed by [BYR-Navi](https://byr-navi.com/ ) with [jekyll](https://jekyllrb.com/).
-I use it as my personal navigation website and I really like its desgin concept.
-But I am not familar with Jekyll and feel like I need a website more than just a static HTML navigation website.
+I use it as my personal navigation website and I really like its design concept.
+But I am not familiar with Jekyll and feel like I need a website more than just a static HTML navigation website.
 Thus, I modified it with Pyhton and [Plotly DASH](https://dash.plot.ly/).

 In general, I use Plotly DASH for data visualization only.
 But I really want to know what else Dash can do beside it.
 So here is the one.